PsiQ/bartiq/docs/concepts/compilation.md

 ### Step 2: Recursive compilation of routines

 As already mentioned, the compilation process is recursive.
-During compilation Bartiq maintains a parameter map for all of the routine's children.
+During compilation `bartiq` maintains a parameter map for all of the routine's children.
 This map gets populated whenever a new piece of information is obtained, and then passed to the recursive call when each child is being compiled.